Intro to Digital Design - An End-to-End Approach¶

 SystemVerilog for Verification¶

-Forbidden in this Course: Keywords & Features of SystemVerilog
+Keywords & Features of SystemVerilog Avoided in this Course

 reg, wire, assign, always, unpacked arrays

 SystemVerilog/Verilog is one of the most complex languages ever, with a lot of historical baggage and countless footguns.
-To avoid wasting our limited time in debating those, we will avoid the above.
-However, I will create a page here explaining each of their use in detail for the sake of completion.
+To avoid wasting our limited time debating those, we will avoid the above.
+However, I will create a page here explaining each of their uses in detail for the sake of completeness.

 Final Projects¶

-Fully-parallel dense layer, neural network, AXI-Stream: Week 4 - Practical Circuits Assignment
+Week 4: Fully-parallel dense layer, neural network, AXI-Stream

-Full system on FPGA with UART RX & TX, Python serial to send/receive input/outputs: Week 5 - FIR Filter Example Project
+Week 5: Full system on FPGA with UART RX & TX, plus Python serial to send/receive inputs/outputs

 Course Material¶